lackofcheese/comp3702-a1-tools/README.txt

 For example, using the test cases provided here:
     java -jar visualiser.jar test_problem.txt test_solution.txt

+Note that these commands may require you to use full path to java.exe, as per section (4).

 (2) Running the Tester
-The recommended way to run the tests is by doing so using Eclipse; as stated before, add the contents of the ZIP to the "src" folder and you should be able to run the tests.
+The recommended way to run the tests is by doing so using Eclipse.
+Simply add the contents of comp3702-a1-tools.zip to the "src" folder of a new project and you should be able to run the tests.

 To select which files to run the tests on, edit the values of the variables problemPath and solutionPath inside the Tester class.

-Alternatively, compile the source code as per section (4), and you can use either runtests.bat or runtests.sh to run the tests; the command-line usage is:
+Alternatively, compile the source code as per section (3), and you can use either runtests.bat or runtests.sh to run the tests; the usage is:
     runtests [problem-file] [solution-file]
-where the defaults are problem.txt and solution.txt

-(3) Command lines and the Java Path
-Note that for the command-line commands to work Java would have to be on your system path; if not, you'll have to specify a full path instead of just "java", e.g.
-"C:\Program Files (x86)\Java\jdk1.7.0_25\bin\java.exe"
-or
-/usr/java/jdk1.7.0_25/bin/java

-If you're using the .bat or .sh scripts you will need to replace the commands "java" and "javac" with their full paths.

-(4) Manual Compilation
+(3) Manual Compilation
 If you want to compile and run the code manually, you will need to do the
 following:
 1) Extract visualiser.zip into your desired folder.
-2) Replace the paths in compile.bat or compile.sh as per (3), if required.
+2) Replace the "javac" in compile.bat or compile.sh as per (4), if required.
 3) From within the folder, run compile.bat or compile.sh

 To run the visualiser, you may now use the command